kittykatattack/learningPixi/README.md

   properties](per.mozilla.org/en-US/docs/Web/CSS/cursor), like `auto`
   or `crosshair`.
 - **filters**: An array that lets you manage the visual effect filters on a sprite.
+- **filterArea**: A `Rectangle` object that defines the area on a sprite's texture that a filter is applied to.
 - **width**: The sprite’s width in pixels.
 (The `width` property actually modifies the sprite’s scale to achieve the correct pixel width.)
 - **height**: The sprite’s height in pixels.
 (Like `width`, the `height` property modifies the sprite’s scale.)
-- **hitArea**: Determines the area of a sprite that is sensitive to mouse or touch events.
+- **hitArea**: Determines the area of a sprite :wthat is sensitive to mouse or touch events.
 Supply it with a `PIXI.Rectangle` object.
   This is just 4 numbers that define a rectangular area in pixels: x, y, width and height.
 - **interactive**: A Boolean (`true`/`false` value) that determines whether or not the sprite responds to mouse or touch events.
 - **mask**: Sets a mask for the sprite.
 A mask is an object that limits the visibility of a sprite to the shape of the mask applied to it. .
-Supply the `mask` property with a A PIXI.Graphics object.
+  Supply the `mask` property with a A `PIXI.Graphics` object.
 To remove a mask, set this property to `null`.
 - **parent**: A read-only property that tells you the sprite’s parent.
 This could be another sprite, or it could be a `DisplayObjectContainer` (which you’ll learn about ahead.)
 - **pivot**: A `PIXI.Point` object with `x` and `y` properties that lets you set the axis of rotation on the sprite.
-(There is currently [a long-running colourful debate going on](https://github.com/GoodBoyDigital/pixi.js/issues/997) about how `pivot` actually works and how to use
+(There is currently [a long-running and colourful debate going on](https://github.com/GoodBoyDigital/pixi.js/issues/997) about how `pivot` actually works and how to use